 First of all, let’s define what pruning actually is and what it can do to help your plants.
 While you don’t have to be a master gardener to understand the entire process, you do need to have some basic plant knowledge.

 Simply put, when pruning, a gardener is controlling the plants growth and development into specific patterns.
-Each shoot (or branch) on a woody plant ends in what is known as the terminal bud, below which other buds (or future branches) are positioned in specific patterns that or different for varying species of plants.
+Each shoot (or branch) on a woody plant ends in what is known as the terminal bud, below which other buds (or future branches) are positioned in specific patterns that are different for varying species of plants.

-There are four basic arrangements of budding; alternate, opposite, spiral or whorled.
+There are four basic arrangements of budding: alternate, opposite, spiral, or whorled.

 The terminal (end) bud is where the branch is growing longer and is the lead bud on the shoot.
 This bud produces a chemical that slows the growth of the buds behind it on the shoot.

-If the terminal bud is removed by pruning, pinching or breaking off, the supply of that chemical is slowed and the other buds (which will form what are called lateral shoots) quickly grow and branch out, resulting in a bushier look to the plant instead of a long spirally growth.
+If the terminal bud is removed by pruning, pinching, or breaking off, the supply of that chemical is slowed and the other buds (which will form what are called lateral shoots) quickly grow and branch out, resulting in a bushier look to the plant instead of a long spirally growth.

-There are people who claim that pruning goes against the natural growth pattern of the plant and has a potential to truly damage the plant, opening up a cut that allows disease to flourish.
+There are people who claim that pruning goes against the natural growth pattern of the plant and has a potential to actually damage the plant, opening up a cut that allows disease to flourish.
 Plants do get sick and need surgery just like people.